pubnub/pubnub-mcp-server/resources/sdk_docs/rust_access-manager.md

 ### Returns

-Returns a success response with a token from the PAMv3 service or an error.
+- Success response from PAMv3 or error with details.

 ### Error Responses

-May return:
 - 400 Bad Request
 - 403 Forbidden
 - 503 Service Unavailable

 ## Parse token

-parse_token() decodes an existing token and returns its embedded permissions and ttl.
+parse_token() decodes a token and returns its embedded permissions and ttl.
 Useful for debugging.

-Add any of the following features to Cargo.toml to use this API:
+Add any of the following features to Cargo.toml:

 ```
 `[dependencies]